copperwater/xNetHack/doc/xnh-changelog-8.0.md

     lumped into saber skill).
   - The Tutorial branch is present.
 As in vanilla, you can disable start-of-game prompting for a tutorial by adding "OPTIONS=!tutorial" to your config file.
+- All remaining random maze levels (namely, those between Medusa and the Castle) have been removed.
+These levels will instead generate regular dungeon floors, like they previously had a 20% chance of doing.
+Special levels that explicitly use mazes as part of their generation (vibrating square level, Catacombs, a couple Big Room variants) are not affected.

 ### Interface changes